muralikrishna8055/Hotel_RatingSystem/README.md

 # Hotel_RatingSystem
-This is a backend application using microservices contains 3 services Hotel,User,Rating Services used rest template,fieng client for service comunication API Gateway,ConfigServer implemented
+It is project using microservices architecture using Spring Boot, MySQL, and MongoDB.
+Implemented an API Gateway and Config Server for seamless service communication.
+Created three services: Hotel, User, and Rating services.
+Established communication between services using Feign Client and RestTemplate.
+Implemented user registration and hotel rating functionalities.
+Integrated a retry module for enhanced resilience.
+Implemented a circuit breaker mechanism to handle service failures gracefully.
-Tested using Postman
+Conducted thorough testing using Postman to ensure robust functionality.